renatocf/MAC0122/README.md

 MAC0122
 =======

-Files created by me on this semester in the discipline of MAC0122 - Introduction to Algorithms Discipline ministrated by Professor José Coelho da Piña on Universidade de São Paulo
+Files created by me on this semester in the discipline of MAC0122 - Introduction to Algorithms.

+Discipline ministrated by Professor José Coelho da Piña on Universidade de São Paulo.